MicrosoftDocs/azure-reference-other/studio-module-reference/create-r-model.md

     - `get.label.columns()` returns the column that is selected as the class label in the [Train Model](train-model.md) module.
     - `get.feature.columns()`selects the columns that were designated as features in the dataset.

-        By default, all columns except the label column are considered features in Studio.
+        By default, all columns except the label column are considered features in Studio (classic).
 Therefore, to mark specific columns as features, use [Edit Metadata](edit-metadata.md), or select a set of columns within the R script.
     - `get.feature.column.names(dataset)` gets feature column names from the dataset.

 - The names from the combined dataset are designated as the names for columns in `train.data`, and a temporary name `Class` is created for the label column.